peteryzhang6/The-Law-of-One/Service/Service to Self.md

 The STS needs STO when the providing source is in danger as STO is best known for its ability to preserve the outer source.

+STS path will end in 6th density because of its constant struggle with other self, which in unity, it is seen as a struggle within the self, thus causing it to end.

 **7.14:** Consider, if you will, a simple example of intentions which are bad/good.
 This example is Adolf.
 This is your vibratory sound complex.
 The intention is to presumably unify by choosing the distortion complex called elite from a social memory complex and then enslaving, by various effects, those who are seen as the distortion of not-elite.
 There is then the concept of taking the social memory complex thus weeded and adding it to a distortion thought of by the so-called Orion group as an empire.
 The problem facing them is that they face a great deal of random energy released by the concept of separation.
 This causes them to be vulnerable as the distortions amongst their own members are not harmonized.

 11.31: To serve the self is to serve all.
 The service of the self, when seen in this perspective, requires an ever-expanding use of the energies of others for manipulation to the benefit of the self with distortion towards power.